 USAC encourages you to participate in the tours; however, they are optional and have an additional fee.
 Deepen your academic experience by turning the tours into a one-credit field study by completing additional academic requirements, keeping a journal, and engaging in discussions of the sites visited to better understand their historical and cultural contexts.
 Destinations may change at the discretion of the Resident Director.

 The following are possible destinations, view term calendars for specifics.

 Nîmes, capital of the Gard department, retains the charm of a typical southern France atmosphere.
 You will have the opportunity to visit Roman ruins, play an escape game inside the Arena while learning its history, and walk on the famous Pont du Gard, considered one of the world's best preserved Roman Acqueduct.

 Paris Tour/Field Study

 At the beginning of the summer session, you have the opportunity to visit the extraordinary number of historical and artistic sites of interest in Paris.
-The Paris Tour/Field Study can be taken for pleasure as a five-day tour or as a 1-credit field study course.
+The Paris Tour/Field Study can be taken for pleasure as a four-day tour or as a 1-credit field study course.
 Your stay in Paris will be a busy one and will include tours of great Parisian landmarks such as le Louvre, la Tour Eiffel, l’Opera, and many more.
 Bring your walking shoes!
 USAC encourages every student to participate; however, this segment of the program is optional for an additional fee.
 The one-credit field study option is available for students enrolled in Session II; field study students will be expected to keep a journal and choose a research topic specific to Paris.
 You will sign up for the tour or register for the field study on your Course and Tour Registration Form; sign up early as space is limited and fill quickly.